‘The Walking Dead’ Season 8 Spoilers: Daryl Dixon On Mission To Do One Thing, Norman Reedus Teases Revenge

 Each character needs to pick a side.
 There is no bouncing between Negan and Rick Grimes (Andrew Lincoln.)
 People are either Team Alexandria or on the side of the Saviors.
 However, just because some individuals will be on Rick’s team doesn’t mean they will be doing everything according to plan.

 The Walking Dead Season 8 spoilers reveal that this includes Daryl, as well as a few other characters.
 While everyone has their reasons, for Daryl, it is about revenge.
-Norman Reedus explained that fans will see his character go back to the way he used to be at the beginning of the series.
+Norman Reedus explained that fans would see his character go back to the way he used to be at the beginning of the series.

 “You know, some of us are going rogue a little bit — like myself.
 There are a couple of some rogue moments in there.”